-Storjo was discovered by well 6507/2-6 and is located west of the Skarv field.
-Storjo consists of Lysing and Tilje reservoirs.
+Storjo was discovered by well 6507/2-6 and appraised by 6507/2-7 S in 2024.
+It is located west of the Skarv field and consists of Lysing and Tilje reservoirs.
 The plan is to develop Storjo with horizontal producers on depletion, through a template tied back to the SSP central manifold going into Skarv FPSO.
 Planned production startup is currently in 2029.
-The project passed DGO in 2023 and DG1 is planned for 3Q 2024.
+The project passed DGO in 2023 and DG1 is planned for 1Q 2025.

-Aker BP (operator) holds 70 percent interest in the Storjo license, together with Wintershall DEA AS with 30 percent interest
+Aker BP (operator) holds 70 percent interest in the Storjo license, together with Harbour Energy Norge AS with 30 percent interest